3.3 million seek US jobless aid, nearly 5 times earlier high

 Separate legislation passed last week provides up to $1 billion to states to enhance their ability to process claims.
 But that money will take time to be disbursed.

+Gov. Gavin Newsom said 1 million claims for unemployment benefits had been filed in California since March 13.
+Many of those applications were likely filed this week, suggesting that next week's report could show an even larger number of claims.

-Jessy Morancy of Hollywood, Florida, was laid off Friday from her job as a wheelchair attendant and customer service agent at Fort Lauderdale Airport.
-Morancy, 29, called the state unemployment office Monday to try to file for unemployment benefits but encountered just a recorded message telling her to call back later.
+In Florida, Jessy Morancy of Hollywood was laid off last week from her job as a wheelchair attendant and customer service agent at Fort Lauderdale Airport.
+Morancy, 29, called the state unemployment office on Monday to try to file for unemployment benefits but encountered just a recorded message telling her to call back later.

 She was also concerned that even a full unemployment benefit of $275 a week would be less than half of what she earned at her job and insufficient to provide for her children, ages 10 and 7.